-In the event of low oil pressure in the engine lubricating oil system, the governor low oil pressure protective device will act to shutdown the engine.
-This device is built into the governor and when tripped, causes a small button, Fig. 4-7, to protrude from the front of the governor far enough to expose a red ring on its stem.
-Oil under the governor power piston then drains allowing the power piston spring to move the layshaft and injector racks to the no fuel position, stopping the engine.
+In the event of low oil pressure in the engine lubricating oil system, it will be evident at the governor low oil pressure protective device, which will act to shut down the engine.
+This device is built into the governor and when tripped, causes a small button, Fig. 4-6, to protrude from the front of the governor.
+Oil under the governor power piston then drains allowing spring pressure to move the layshaft and injector racks to the no fuel position, stopping the engine.
 The alarm bells will ring in all units and the low oil light will be illuminated in the unit affected.
 The alarms will cease when the governor button is manually reset.